dkfans/keeperfx/docs/computer_ai.md

 # Dig to gold

 Ai want to dig some gold.
-These processes are mark few slabs of gold starting from nearest to any room
+These processes mark few slabs of gold starting from nearest to any room

 Common: